 The latest in New Economy entertainment, “Quantum Project” is undone by the Old Economy reality that no amount of virtual magic and digital effects can substitute for a script.
-Touted in its promotion as “the first world premiere entertainment event to be instantly available worldwide … only on the Internet,” short pic is a murky fusion of love story and adventure in quantum mechanics. that can be viewed exclusively online by downloading from Web site and co-producer SightSound.com.
+Touted in its on- and off-line promotions as “the first world premiere entertainment event to be instantly available worldwide … only on the Internet,” short pic is a murky fusion of love story and adventure in quantum mechanics that can be viewed exclusively on computer by downloading from Web site and co-producer SightSound.com.

 Sheer novelty of feeling a part of the Friday online launch should elicit megahits from Web heads looking for the Next New Thing, while Hollywood observers will closely monitor pic’s online performance (which can’t be measured by traditional B.O. terms) as a potential harbinger of the new medium’s capabilities.

 Unlike many Web shorts that are predominantly indie, and shot to the microbudget standards of digital video, “Quantum Project” was shot on film by a high-end Hollywood crew led by first-time helmer Eugenio Zanetti, taking a detour from his successful film design and opera careers.
 Glitzy cachet is further enhanced by thesps Stephen Dorff, John Cleese and Fay Masterson, who made heads turn in “Eyes Wide Shut,” and a high-end look that makes this by far the most expensive-looking ‘Net pic to date.

 Like a piece of software, film comes in three versions (3.0, 3.5 and 4.0), with reportedly slight differences between them.
 Reviewed version is 4.0, which surprisingly begins not with a visual bang, but a verbal dud, as Dorff’s physicist Paul Pentcho sums up his job in overloaded voiceovers such as, “I smash through atoms and sift through the debris.”